-A string of up to eight characters consisting of letters, numbers, and spaces.
+An eight-character string consisting of letters, numbers, and spaces.
 A User Password may begin with either a number or a letter.
 Leading spaces are discarded.

 Vertical Interval

 The portion of the video signal in which image information is absent to allow for the video device to prepare for the next frame of information.